OutSystems/cloud-connector/README.md

 ![Secure gateways diagram](images/secure-gateways-diag.png "Secure gateways diagram")

-You see how to configure the example setup for the Production stage in the Usage section below.
+You see how to configure the example connection to the Production stage in the **Usage** section below.

 ## Install

 ### Binary

-Download the latest release for your architecture from the [releases page](https://github.com/OutSystems/cloud-connector/releases/latest).
+Download the latest release from the [releases page](https://github.com/OutSystems/cloud-connector/releases/latest).
 There are precompiled binaries available for Linux on i386 (32-bit), amd64 (64-bit), and arm64 (64-bit).
 You can run the binary on a Windows version that supports [WSL2](https://docs.microsoft.com/en-us/windows/wsl/).

 To install, unzip/untar the package and then copy the executable to the desired location.
 For example: